sethgabrielbrady/shopular/README.md

 a user name and password to 'login' to the system.

 ### Technology Used
-bootstrap, sass, angular, git, javascript, html, css, grunt, jshint, karm, mocha, chai, babel, contrib-concat
+bootstrap, sass, angular, git, javascript, html, css, grunt, jshint, karma, mocha, chai, babel

 ### TODO
 1. Even though the current build will only allow for 1 click event to change, Id like